The Approval Process for OTC Birth Control

 The pharmaceutical company HRA Pharma submitted its formal application for the mini-pill in 2022.
 The FDA Advisory Committee meeting was held in May 2023, followed by FDA approval in July 2023.

 The pharmaceutical company Cadence OTC is expected to submit its formal application in 2026, which would be followed by an Advisory Committee meeting in 2027.
 At this time, Cadence is working with the FDA and completing pre-application research.
-Once the OTC application is submitted to the FDA it usually takes 10-12 months for the review process to be completed.
+Once the OTC application is submitted to the FDA it usually takes 10-12 months for a final FDA decision to be completed.

 The Advisory Committee (AdCom) is convened by the FDA to make a recommendation about approving this over-the-counter switch application.
 This is also a time when public commentary is entertained.
-The AdCom is very powerful, given the FDA typically follows its recommendations.
+The FDA typically follows the AdCom recommendations.

 The AdCom meeting is usually scheduled six to eight months after the full OTC application is submitted.